GradinIT/ProgrammingForTesters/README.md

 [Quick Start ](#QuickStart)
 [Lektioner](#Lektioner)

-This project is made by me in order to teach testing and test development
+This project is made by me in order to teach testing and test development.
+In order to benefit from this course the student should have:
+1. A good understanding of how to install software in windows, linux or mac.
+2. A good understanding of how to add and modify environment variables such as PATH
+3. A good understanding of the Java programming language
+4. Know how to compile code and solve compile errors
+5. Have a understanding regarding modern Integrated Development Environments ( IDE )

 <a name="QuickStart"/>
 ##Quick Start